CDCgov/PyRenew/docs/source/developer_documentation.rst

    -  Using default site names in a ``RandomVariable`` is discouraged.
 Only use default site names at the ``Model`` level.
    -  Use ``DeterministicVariable``\ s instead of constants within a model.

+-  Multidimensional array conventions

+   -  In a multidimensional array of timeseries, time is always the first dimension.
+By default, `numpyro.scan` builds by augmenting the first dimension, and variables are often scanned over time, thus this convention makes default output of scan over time sensible.

 Adding Documentation to Sphinx
 ------------------------------